csc-training/elements-of-hpc/parallel-computing-technical/hierarchy_parallelism.md

 # Parallelism within a core

-By now, we have neem discussing parallelization in the level of a CPU core.
+By now, we have neem discussing parallelization in the level of multiple CPU cores.
 That is, we split a computational problem into smaller subproblems and assing the subproblems to the CPU cores.
 Modern CPU cores can, however, perform additional parallel operations within the core.